jeffpar/pcjs.v1/apps/c1p/6502/jeffpar/assembler/README.md

 ---
 layout: page
-title: Challenger 1P Programming Guides/Samples
+title: Challenger 1P 6502 Assembler/Disassembler
+permalink: /apps/c1p/6502/jeffpar/assembler/
+redirect_from:
-permalink: /pubs/c1p/programming/
+  - /pubs/c1p/programming/
 ---

-Challenger 1P Programming Guides
+6502 ASSEMBLER/DISASSEMBLER
 ---

-Challenger 1P Programming Samples
----

-### 6502 ASSEMBLER/DISASSEMBLER

 This "source code listing" from June 19, 1980 is for the first piece of software I sold, right around the time I graduated from high school.
 I had had my Ohio Scientific Challenger 1P for maybe a year when I decided